-- 13.2.34 The assessment methodology used in this chapter follows the methodology set out in Chapter 6 Approach to EIA.
-Where appropriate, reference has been made to established methods for undertaking environmental impact assessments for water and flood risk receptors presented in guidance from the Department of Transport (2015), Department for Communities and Local Government (2014) and Highways Agency (2008). - 13.2.35 Unique assessment approaches are taken for the WFD and FRA, please refer to Appendix 13.1 and Appendix 13.2.
+- 13.2.33 The assessment methodology used in this chapter follows the approach set out in Chapter 6 Approach to EIA.
+Where appropriate, reference has been made to established methods for undertaking environmental impact assessments (EIAs) for water and flood risk receptors presented in guidance from the Department of Transport (DfT) (2015), Department for Communities and Local Government (DCLG) (2014) and Highways Agency (2008). - 13.2.34 Unique assessment approaches are taken for the WFD and FRA, and these are described in Appendix 13.1 and Appendix 13.2 respectively.